Richard Russell Sr.: Public service

 In 1882 at the age of twenty-one, Russell was elected to the Georgia House of Representatives as a representative of Clarke County, Georgia, making him the youngest member of the 180-person chamber.
 He would serve three two-year terms.
 During his first two terms Russell led the effort to fund the creation of Georgia's first technical school, which was chartered in 1885 as the Georgia Institute of Technology in Atlanta.
 In his third term, Russell wrote the first bill proposing the creation of a state-funded women’s college, which passed during the next session and allowed the 1889 charter of the Georgia Normal and Industrial College in Milledgeville (later named Georgia College and State University).
-Following his third term he declined to run for reelection to the Georgia House, instead winning election to become solicitor general for the Western Circuit of the Superior Courts of Georgia, a seven-county judicial circuit.
+Following his third term he declined to run for reelection to the Georgia House, instead winning election to become solicitor general (position renamed to District Attorney in 1968) for the Western Circuit of the Superior Courts of Georgia, a seven-county judicial circuit around his home in Athens, GA.
 Russell went on to be elected to judicial positions in numerous Georgia courts including the Georgia Court of Appeals (elected in 1907 and Chief Justice of that court from 1913 to 1916) and the Supreme Court of Georgia, where he was elected to the court as Chief Justice and served all sixteen-years in that capacity (1922 to 1938).

 Russell maintained an interest in education throughout his life.
-Alongside his education reforms in the Georgia House of Representatives, Russell was a trustee of the University of Georgia from 1887 to 1889 and from 1913 to 1933, serving as Chairman of the trustee board for the last ten years of his tenure.
+Alongside his education reforms in the Georgia House of Representatives, Russell was a trustee of the University of Georgia from 1887 to 1889 and from 1913 to 1933, serving as chairman of the trustee board for the last ten years of his tenure.
 In 1916 he was appointed to the board of Georgia College and State University, and went on to serve as president of that board as well from 1918 to 1933.
-When Russell's son, Governor Richard B. Russell Jr, signed the State Reorganization Act into law on August 28th, 1931 and founded the Board of Regents of the University System of Georgia, the Governor appointed his father to be on the first Board of Regents of the University System of Georgia, organized on January 1, 1932.
+When Russell's son, Governor Richard B. Russell Jr, signed the State Reorganization Act into law on August 28, 1931, and founded the Board of Regents of the University System of Georgia, the Governor appointed his father to be on the first board of regents of the University System of Georgia, organized on January 1, 1932.
 Russell would serve in this role until July 1, 1933.

 Russell ran in 17 campaigns over his life, the first in 1882 at the age of 21 and the last in 1934 at the age of 72.
 While Russell had electoral success in the General Assembly and in the Judiciary, he failed repeatedly in his gubernatorial and federal pursuits, losing two Georgia gubernatorial elections (1906 and 1910), a U.S. House of Representatives election (1916), and a U.S. Senate election (1926).